 When to hold AGM and send notice?

 If you hold offline AGM, it has to happen within 6 months after each financial year end.
-The notice to the members depends on what you plan at the event.
-It has to go out a minimum of 14 days before the meeting if you will be passing an ordinary resolution.
+In Singapore, a corporate secretary must send ot the notices a minimum of 14 days ahead of the meeting if you will be passing an ordinary resolution.
 For special resolution, 21 days timeline is necessary.